Ready in just 20 minutes, this recipe for Roasted Asparagus with parmesan and garlic is a quick and easy side dish perfect for any night of the week.

-The bottoms of asparagus need to be trimmed off before baking.
-This part is woody and tough–not at all pleasant to eat.
+Before baking asparagus, you need to trim off the bottoms, as this part is woody and tough and not at all pleasant to eat.

 The best way to trim asparagus is to hold one piece from both ends and gently bend the stalk.
 It will snap right at the portion of the stalk that needs removal.
 You can do this for each and every stalk, but that is not necessary.
 Use the one stalk as a guide as to where to cut the remaining bunch.

 - Prepare Asparagus: Wash and trim the asparagus, removing the woody ends.
 Pat the asparagus dry with a clean kitchen towel or paper towel.
 This will help the seasonings adhere to the asparagus and allow it to caramelize when baked.